The Elemental Diet for SIBO: An Action Plan

 Again, there is not a lot of research on the best type of protocol for using an elemental diet.
 However, I can share with you the three protocols that work best in my clinical experience, and then you can decide what works best for you.

-The three ways my clients use an elemental diet in order of increasing commitment to the regime are:
+The three ways my clients use an elemental diet in order of increasing commitment are:

-• As a longer-term full-time remedy for tackling bacterial or fungal overgrowths like SIBO (up to 3 weeks full-time use in conjunction while having practitioner support)
+- As a longer-term full-time remedy for tackling bacterial or fungal overgrowths like SIBO (up to 3 weeks full-time use in conjunction with practitioner support)

-For longer-term use, which includes tackling SIBO, please note that I strongly recommend you have a healthcare practitioner supervise you.
-You can use the table below to help you decide which is the best way to use a semi-elemental formula for your symptoms or circumstances.
+For longer-term use, which includes tackling SIBO, please note that I strongly recommend having a healthcare practitioner supervise you.
+You can use the table below to help decide which is the best way to use a semi-elemental formula for your symptoms or circumstances.

 Tips for Elemental Diet Success